How much do you get for Donating sperm?

 The clinic will spend a huge amount of dollars screening applicants because they want to get the best men they can lay their hands on.

-A microscope will be used by the clinic to check for the quality of the sperm.
+The clinic will use a microscope to check for the quality of the sperm.
 Take note that the clinic only needs sperm donors whose sperm outcome will probably lead to a successful pregnancy with no deformity.

-The sperm banks spend time and money, checking their intending sperm donors, which means they will need those set of people who are devoted for an extended period and those set of people who will turn out to be the best investment of their money.
+The sperm banks spend time and money checking their intending sperm donors, which means they will need those set of devoted people for an extended period and those set of people who will turn out to be the best investment of their money.